tylercollier-devmtn/rubrics/personal_project.md

 * Sass/Less are tools that you can become very reliant on because of the simplicity that they bring to your development.
 Though it is something that you can simply implement in every project you create moving forward, it is important that you don’t forget/neglect the rules of basic CSS.
 * Getting a preprocessor up and running might be a headache your first time around.
 Here is a great guide that will make set up a breeze. https://github.com/missyjeanbeutler/sass-demo

-#### Webpack or Browserify
+#### Webpack

 Webpack is the build tool that powers `create-react-app`.
 Behind the scenes, `create-react-app` uses Webpack to perform build steps that eventually results in the `bundle.js` file your website uses.
 There is also the `webpack-dev-server` that is used to run the site in development mode, which allows for file watching and auto-refreshing.
+One of the neatest features is hot module replacement (HMR), where your new code replaces old code, and your site updates accordingly without doing a full refresh.
+You state is kept intact, which will make you super happy as a developer.

+**Points** 20 points.
+To get points, you must create a webpack config file yourself.
+You may not use create-react-app's `eject` functionality to build it for you.

 ### Hosting